rickb777/goscrape2/README.md

 go install github.com/rickb777/goscrape2@latest
 ```

-Compiling the tool from source code needs to have a recent version of [Go](https://go.dev/) installed.
+Compiling the tool from source code needs to have a recent version of [Go](https://go.dev/) installed (v1.23 or later).

 ## Usage

 Scrape a website by running

 ```
 goscrape2 http://website.com/interesting/stuff
 ```

-To serve the downloaded website directory in a local run webserver use
+To serve the downloaded website directory in a locally-run webserver, use

 ```
 goscrape2 --serve website.com
 ```